 Asia’s leading academic editing partner

-We thought that learning more about the specialists who actually edit your manuscripts would help boost your confidence in our service quality.
+Learning more about the specialists who actually edit your manuscripts will help boost your confidence in a successful outcome.
 With that in mind we’re pleased to launch “Meet the Team”, where our hard-working, gifted editing team will share more about their backgrounds as well as thoughts on editing and academic writing.

 In our first interview in the series our Co-Chief editor, Dr Rachel Baron, tells us about her experience, views and suggestions for authors.